This content mentions loneliness or isolation, which some people may find triggering.

 It's important to remember that loneliness can be a normal part of life if it is transient and not experienced too frequently.
-However, this report notes that chronic loneliness can have a profoundly negative effect on health of all ages and can be considered as the 'social equivalent of physical pain'.
+However, this report notes that chronic loneliness can have a profoundly negative effect on the health of all ages and can be considered the 'social equivalent of physical pain'.

 More research is needed on loneliness in children

 The report points out that there is much more extensive data on the experience of loneliness in older people but comparatively little on the experience in children and young people.

 We know that the childhood years are a period of particularly intensive growth and development and that frequent and chronic loneliness during this period is likely to have a proportionately greater detrimental effect on a young person's mental well-being.

 45% of children said they felt lonely ‘often or ‘some of the time’

 The survey found that over 45% of children asked said they felt lonely 'often' or 'some of the time'.

 Further research into the link between the experience of loneliness and the development of mental health problems needs to be prioritised.

 We know that there is a link between social and economic inequality and poor physical and mental health.
 This survey and report provide further evidence of this connection between poverty and emotional well-being, with children living in relative poverty being nearly twice as likely to report feeling lonely than those who live above the threshold.

 Although some of the children interviewed as part of the survey reported that their loneliness was connected to not having the material possessions that other children have (new trainers, phones etc), the report suggests that loneliness linked to relative poverty is more complex than simply not having enough material possessions.